Welcome to Hearing New Zealand

 Why the white cat?

-White cats often have hearing loss in about the same ratio as people.
-Occasionally they are profoundly deaf - just like people.
-They don't know that they do not hear everything and unless you actually test them, you don't know that they have a hearing loss either - just like people.
+White cats often have hearing loss in about the same ration as people.
+Occasionally they are profoundly deaf – just like people.
+They don’t know that they do not hear everything and unless you actually test them, you don’t know they have hearing loss either – just like people.
 They have developed wonderful coping skills.
-They also know they are purrfect (sorry we could not resist) just the way they are - just like people.
+They also know they are purrfect (sorry – couldn’t resist) just the way they are – just like people.
+To purchase a white cat pin or find out more information, or donate to us...

 Hearing health in Antenatal classes